yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part1.markdown

 #### Document Queries
 You can also query the space for documents.
-Just like the POCO queries, you can use query by ID, template and SQLQuery.
+Just like the PONO queries, you can use query by ID, template and SQLQuery.

 Here are some examples how you can query the space for documents: